Ndidi Onukwulu

-Ndidi Onukwulu is a Canadian singer-songwriter born in British Columbia.
+Ndidi Onukwulu (born 1988) is a Canadian singer-songwriter born in British Columbia.
 Although her style is often classified as jazz and blues, Onukwulu combines several musical genres in her songs including surf music, electric blues, gospel, and country.
 She has frequently toured across Canada and Europe in support of her records.

 Life

-Although Onukwulu never had any interest in music at an early age and she did not consider a career as a singer until her friends heard her sing in her early adult years.
+Born in 1988, Onukwulu lacked any interest in music while young.
+She did not consider a career as a singer until her friends heard her sing in her early adult years.
 She moved to New York City, where she sang on the open-mic circuit.
 During her time in New York, she met several hip-hop and blues musicians who influenced her atypical style.
 Next Onukwulu moved to Toronto where she first became a member of a rock band.
 Later, she joined the electronica group Stop Die Resuscitate.
 Eventually, Onukwulu moved back to a more definitively blues style and began performing at prominent venues including Massey Hall in Toronto.
-In January 2006 Onukwulu released her first album No, I Never.
+In January 2006 Onukwulu, aged 18, released her first album No, I Never.
 The album release was followed by a tour that garnered positive buzz in the Canadian blues community.